.JSON JavaScript Object Notation

 Nested data

-JSON natively represents nested objects, arrays, and mixed types.
-CSV is strictly two-dimensional with no standard way to encode nested structures.
+JSON natively represents nested objects, arrays, and mixed types at arbitrary depth.
+CSV is strictly two-dimensional with no standard way to encode hierarchical structures or mixed-type columns.

 JSON wins